K4iju/Networking/Configure name and passwords on Cisco router.md

 <h1>Setting router name to R1 </h2>

-In the Command Line Interface type
+In the Command Line Interface, type 'enable' to